 Each front fork leg is equipped with a spring preload adjusting bolt.
-The right front fork leg is equipped with a rebound damping force adjusting screw and compression damping force adjusting screw.
+The right front fork leg is equipped with a rebound damping force adjusting screw.

 To avoid damaging the mechanism, do not attempt to turn beyond the maximum or minimum settings.